Migrate an active DNS name to Azure App Service

 DNS queries should start resolving to your App Service app immediately after DNS propagation happens.

-Learn how to bind a custom SSL certificate to App Service.
+Learn how to bind a custom TLS/SSL certificate to App Service.